Nour-Ibrahim-1290/Bondora-Credit-Risk-Analysis-P2P-Lending-Platform/Project_Bondora_Credit_Analysis_P2P/Report.md

 ### 4.6 Regression Modeling
 - In order to prepare the dataset for MultiRegeression Modeling we had to revisit the dataset at the Stage of Features Engineering,
-- There we changed 2 major steps of FE,
+- There we changed 2 major steps of FE...

       1. Feature Selection

-      2. Categorical Fetaure Encoding.
+      2. Categorical Fetaure Encoding
       3. PCA

 **1. Feature Selection**